aps831/workstation/README.md

 * `titan-restore.yaml` -  install minimal dependencies in order to bootstrap a restore of titan;
 * `virtualbox.yml` - run through all the roles on a Linux Mint instance in Virtualbox.

+## Vault

+To update the vault with passwords store in `pass` run `vault.sh`.

 ## Testing

 To test the Ansible provisioning using Vagrant run `vagrant up`.
 The current image for Linux Mint has insufficient initial disk space.
 Before the Ansible provisioning is run the partition must be expanded to fill the additional disk space that is created as part of the virtual machine provisioning.
 The first step is to start the virtual machine but without the Ansible provisioning.
-This can be done by commenting out the appropriate section in the Vagrantfile.
+This can be done by commenting out the appropriate section in the `Vagrantfile`.
 Then login to the virtual machine using the user and password `vagrant` and run:

 ```
 sudo apt install cloud-guest-utils gparted